 1. During Concrete Pouring

-First we discuss about signs of bad concrete pour or sign of bad concrete mix of fresh concrete,
+First, we discuss signs of bad concrete pour or signs of bad concrete mix of fresh concrete,

 1. Segregation of Concrete

 Segregation of concrete is the separation of cement paste from the aggregate during the handling and placing of concrete.

 It also occurs if the concrete is over-compacted or vibrated, in which cement paste comes to the top, and aggregates settle at the bottom.
 Segregation is major sings of bad concrete mix.

 Segregation in concrete affects the overall strength and durability of the concrete structure.
 In well-mixed concrete, all the aggregate particles are evenly coated with sand and cement paste and form a homogeneous mass.

 Bleeding occurs when the free water in the mix is pushed upward to the surface due to the settlement of heavier solid particles such as cement and water.
 There is some accepted limit but excessive bleeding can be problematic.
 The bleeding of concrete reduces the strength of concrete products.
 Bleeding is a sign of bad concrete.